aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/LambdaHookFunction.md

 - replaces the `fromNumber` value with a (hardcoded) string
 - replaces the `toNumber` value with a (hardcoded) string
 - disables call audio recording
+- adds metadata to the call, as an arbitrary JSON string - metadata is written

 Your function will be much smarter, possibly interacting with your IVR or CRM to determine the desired behavior.